VisitRome.com

 Check-in Procedures

 When it comes to check-in procedures at Leonardo da Vinci Airport, it is advisable to arrive at the airport well in advance to allow enough time for completing the necessary formalities.
 The airport has various check-in options, including self-service kiosks and traditional check-in counters.
-For a more efficient experience, it is recommended to check-in online prior to arriving at the airport.
+For a more efficient visit, it is recommended to check-in online prior to arriving at the airport.
 This not only saves time but also allows you to select your preferred seat and avoid long queues at the check-in counters.
 Once you have completed the check-in process, ensure that you have all the necessary travel documents handy, such as your passport and boarding pass, for a smooth transition through security.

 Security Procedures